 Podcasts for Grades 6–12 providing families, educators, out-of-school practitioners, and tutors reading recommendations they can pass along to teen readers.
 Each episode features in-depth recommendations of titles that will engage and excite teen readers.

 Literacies for All Summer Institute

 Join the Whole Language Umbrella for the Literacies for All Summer Institute!
-The conference theme, "Making Meaning: Teaching and Learning Together," affirms the professional role of teachers in working closely with learners and developing learning experiences that respect the cultural backgrounds, interests, and literacy development of learners.
-The Institute is a small, friendly conference promising exploration and rejuvenation with colleagues reclaiming the potential of critical whole language pedagogy.
+The conference theme, Sharing Our Stories: Re-visioning Our Worlds, invites us to share stories of wonder and frustration as we explore language and literacy learning and teaching.
+The Summer Institute is a small, friendly conference promising exploration and rejuvenation with colleagues reclaiming the potential of critical whole language pedagogy.

 Fordham University, Rose Hill Campus, New York, July 6-9, 2015

 Join the Conference on English Education in collaboration with The International Federation for the Teaching of English (IFTE) this summer!
 Nearly 100 panels, workshops, roundtables, and conversations presented by K–16 English teachers and educators from eight nations comprise this dynamic and timely conference, as well as keynote addresses by world-renowned scholars on topics ranging from new media to social justice to global approaches to literacy education.